 where you can visit Groznjan with its artistic vibes, Hum which is officially the smallest town in the world, Buzet which is the truffle capital of Croatia, and the charming cobblestone town of Motovun.
 Trips depart as early as March and all the way into November for maximum opportunities to take in the beautiful hilltop towns, green landscapes awash with vineyards and olive groves, truffles, wine and fascinating culture.

-Contact our team today to plan your off season holiday in Europe for late summer, autumn or spring and early summer.
+Contact our team today to plan your shoulder season holiday in Europe for late summer, autumn or spring and early summer.